idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalFunctionSolidProperties.md

 ## Description

-Thermal properties for an arbitrary solid a function of temperature.
+The `ThermalFunctionSolidProperties` class provides thermal properties for an arbitrary solid a function of temperature.
 Parsed function inputs are provided for density, thermal conductivity, and specific heat by parameterizing the time variable `t` as temperature.
 This user object can also be used to specify constant properties by